RaswanthMurugan20/CS231n/assignment1/README.md

-Solutions for cs231n assignment which deals with Image classification using:
+Solutions for cs231n assignment-1 which deals with Image classification using:

 1. K-nearest neighbour
 2. Softmax